hafluz/portfolio/README.md

 <br/>

 ## **[Project 2: Tsunamis Exploratory Data Analysis](https://github.com/hafluz/tsunami_exploratory)**
-### 🌊 Exploratory data analysis of Worldwide Tsunami historical events using Pandas, Numpy, Matplotlib, Seaborn and Folium.
+### 🌊 Exploratory data analysis of Global Historical Tsunami events using Pandas, Numpy, Matplotlib, Seaborn and Folium.

 **Overview:**
 The main goal of this project was to better understand patterns within the historical tsunami dataset, detect outliers or anomalous events and find interesting relationships among the variables.
-Additionaly, there was an effort to extract insights regarding the most common set of events that ultimately led tsunamis to occur, and it affected the dimensions and the aftermath of the events themselves.
+Additionally, there was an effort to extract insights regarding the most common set of events that ultimately led tsunamis to occur, and how they affected the dimensions and the aftermath of the events themselves.

 **Project Repository:** [`github.com/hafluz/tsunami_exploratory`](https://github.com/hafluz/tsunami_exploratory)
 **Python Code:** [`tsunami_exploratory_data_analysis.ipynb`](https://github.com/hafluz/tsunami_exploratory/blob/main/Project_2_Tsunami_Exploratory_Data_Analysis_v2.ipynb)